Design2Production/scoop-dev/docs/surevision.md

     2. <pre>Hardware - For Indoor Units: DPEMS-V1_DBV3</pre>
     2. <pre>Hardware - For Outdoor Units: DPEMS-V2</pre>
     4. <pre>Installation: new | <i>fullPathOfOldDeviceProxyFolder</i></pre>
+    5. <pre>InstallationType: singlePC | dualPC</pre>
+So the following command line will install the proxy on a new outdoor unit in a production environment
 <pre>
-.\InstallDeviceProxy.ps1 Production DPEMS-V2 new
+.\InstallDeviceProxy.ps1 Production DPEMS-V2 new singlePC
 </pre>

+## Configuration
-## Ensure the deviceId is set to a unique value and the deviceAddress points to the DPEMS IP address for outdoor units
+When prompted to edit the settings file, ensure the deviceId is set to a unique value.

+For out door units, set the deviceAddress to the IP Address of the DPEMS - NOTE this value is not used for indoor units.

 The deviceId is what will identify the devie in the DPEMS portal

-The port and daughterBoardPort will be automatically detected - the values here will be updated by the proxy when it starts.
+For indoor units the port and daughterBoardPort will be automatically detected - the values here will be updated by the proxy when it starts.

+The file should look like this, ready for you to edit the deviceId

 <pre>
 {
   "port": "COM6",
   "daughterBoardPort": "COM7",
   "deviceAddress": "http://192.168.0.28:8000",
-  "deviceId": "JN-TEST-004",
+  "deviceId": "UniqueIdentifier",
-  "enableWatchDog": "true",
   "LcdTurnOnSchedule": "",
   "LcdTurnOffSchedule": "",
   "DeviceInfoPollerScheduler": "* * * * *",